Dapo-Obembe/positivus/README.md

 ```
 your-theme-name/
+|-- acf-blocks/             # Custom acf blocks you need (See the Note below this section)
+|-- acf-json/               # Your ACF data stored here in JSON immediately you create them in the backend
 ├── dist/                   # Compiled assets (auto-generated)
 │   ├── css/
-│   ├── js/
+│   ├── js/                 # (pending)
+|   |-- icons/
 ├── inc/                    # PHP includes
-│   ├── components/         # Custom functions that act independently of the theme templates
+│   ├── partials/           # Reusable functions for items like buttons, img, etc
 │   ├── custom-functions/   # Custom functions that act independently of the theme templates
 │   ├── google-recaptcha/   # Google recaptcha setup
 │   ├── head-and-footer-codes/ # Adds codes/tags to the theme head